Do you want to manage your social media in your browser with notifications and live streaming?

 Get Notifications and Alerts

-If you want to make sure you don’t miss tweets from your favourite people or posts using a specific hashtag, you can set up a pop-up or audio alert within that column.
+If you want to make sure you don’t miss tweets from your favorite people or posts using a specific hashtag, you can set up a pop-up or audio alert within that column.
 This has to be enabled within your browser.

 This is really useful if you want to make sure you don’t miss important tweets.